What does it mean to have a tendency? Attractions. Humanistic theory in psychology

 Personality, individual and individuality

-An individual expresses the general properties of a person as an organism.
+The individual expresses general human properties like an organism.

-Individuality expresses the specificity of an individual, and this specificity can be hereditary or random.
+Individuality expresses the specificity of an individual person, and this specificity can be hereditary or random.

 Personality is the result of the process of education and self-education.
-“A person is not born, but becomes” A. N. Leontiev.
-Children do not have a personality, since the responsibility for their actions is imputed to their parents.
-According to L. I. Bozhovich, two criteria for a formed personality can be distinguished:
+“One is not born a person, but one becomes one” A. N. Leontyev.
+Children have no personality because their parents are held responsible for their actions.
+According to L. I. Bozhovich, two criteria for a mature personality can be distinguished:

-A person can be considered a person if there is a hierarchy in his motives in one certain sense, namely if he is able to overcome his own impulses for the sake of something else.
-In such cases, the subject is said to be capable of mediated behavior.
-At the same time, it is assumed that the motives by which immediate urges are overcome are socially significant.
+A person can be considered a person if there is a hierarchy in his motives in one specific sense, namely, if he is able to overcome his own motives for the sake of something else.
+In such cases, they say that the subject is capable of indirect behavior.
+It is assumed that the motives by which immediate impulses are overcome are socially significant.

-The ability to consciously direct one's own behavior.
-This leadership is carried out on the basis of conscious motives-goals and principles.
+The ability to consciously manage one's own behavior.
+This leadership is carried out on the basis of conscious motives, goals and principles.

 Personality is an individual who is aware of his individuality.

-In domestic psychology and pedagogy, it is generally accepted that mental formations - This labile (mobile, changeable) mental phenomena that are formed in the course of learning and determine the quality of professional and any other human activity .
-In fact, these are mental phenomena that are formed in the process of acquiring life experience by a person.
+In domestic psychology and pedagogy it is generally accepted that psychic formations - This labile (movable, changeable) mental phenomena that are formed in the course of learning and determine the quality of professional and any other human activity .
+In essence, these are mental phenomena that are formed in the process of a person’s acquisition of life experience.
 In their structure includes knowledge, skills and abilities, as well as habits and beliefs.
-Consciousness is an integral mental formation that is formed both in the process of learning and upbringing.
+An integral mental formation, formed both in the process of learning and upbringing, is consciousness.

-The process of formation of mental formations begins with the subjective perception by a person of objective information coming from the external environment.
-Logical (understanding) or mechanical (memorization) mastery of it forms knowledge.
+Formation process mental formations begins with a person’s subjective perception of objective information coming from the external environment.
+Logical (understanding) or mechanical (learning) mastery of it forms knowledge.
 The application of existing knowledge in practice leads to the formation of skills and abilities.
-As a result of the repeated implementation of skills and abilities, corresponding habits appear.
-Under the condition of internal agreement with the formed knowledge, personal beliefs arise.
-The ratio of specific activities (implementation of skills, abilities and habits) with beliefs allows us to talk about consciousness.
+As a result of repeated implementation of skills and abilities, corresponding habits appear.
+Subject to internal agreement with the formed knowledge, personal beliefs arise.
+The correlation of specific activities (implementation of skills, abilities and habits) with beliefs allows us to talk about consciousness.

-Knowledge represent predominantly logical information fixed in the mind (memory) of a person or stored in a materialized form (in his notes, books, on electronic media, etc.) .
-In other words, it is a set of learned information, concepts and ideas about objects and phenomena of objective reality.
-Human knowledge about the surrounding world initially arises in the form of images, sensations and perceptions.
-The subsequent processing of sensory data in the mind leads to the emergence of representations and concepts.
+Knowledge represent predominantly logical information recorded in the consciousness (memory) of a person or stored in a materialized form (in his notes, books, on electronic media, etc.) .
+In other words, it is a set of acquired information, concepts and ideas about objects and phenomena of objective reality.
+Human knowledge about the world around us initially appears in the form of images, sensations and perceptions.
+Subsequent processing of sensory data in consciousness leads to the emergence of ideas and concepts.
 It is in these two forms that knowledge is stored in memory.
-No matter how general the representations and abstracts of the concept may be, their main purpose is the organization and regulation of human practical activity.
+No matter how general the ideas and abstracts of the concept may be, their main purpose is the organization and regulation of practical human activity.

-Psychological science comes from the fact that physiological basis of knowledge constitute temporary or permanent connections between the nerve cells of the brain, resulting from the perception of information from the objective world or its mental processing.
+Psychological science proceeds from the fact that physiological basis of knowledge constitute temporary or permanent connections between nerve cells brain, arising as a result of the perception of information from the objective world or its mental processing.

-At present, in the domestic military psychology, there are four kind of knowledge:
+Currently, in Russian military psychology there are four type of knowledge:

-knowledge-dating allow you to navigate the situation in the most general terms.
-This is a kind of knowledge-recognition, when a person can distinguish incorrect information from the correct one, "recognize" it;
+knowledge-acquaintances allow you to navigate the situation in the most general terms.
+This is a kind of knowledge-recognition, when a person can distinguish incorrect information from correct information, “identify” it;

-knowledge-skills ensure their confident and creative application in any kind of practical activity;
+knowledge and skills ensure their confident and creative application in any type of practical activity;

-knowledge-transformation act as a condition for the creation of new knowledge based on their logical transformation or application in previously unconsidered conditions.
+knowledge-transformation act as a condition for the creation of new knowledge based on its logical transformation or application in previously unconsidered conditions.

-However, the presence of knowledge in itself does not allow us to talk about their indispensable transformation into other mental formations.
+However, the mere presence of knowledge does not allow us to talk about its inevitable transformation into other mental formations.
 It depends on them characteristics, which include:

-volume - the amount of information recorded in the mind (memory) of a person;
+volume - the amount of information recorded in the consciousness (memory) of a person;

-depth - the degree of knowledge of the essence of processes and phenomena stored in the mind;
+depth - the degree of knowledge of the essence of processes and phenomena stored in consciousness;

 strength - the degree of stability of knowledge when exposed to negative (temporary, emotional, etc.) factors;

-flexibility - the ability of a person to creatively use existing knowledge in various conditions.
+flexibility - a person’s ability to creatively use existing knowledge in various conditions.

-Provided that the indicators of the listed characteristics are sufficient, the formation of the corresponding skills and abilities begins, the vital importance of which for a person is very high.
-They facilitate his mental and physical efforts in various activities, introducing into them a certain element of rationality, rhythm and stability, creating conditions for consistent creativity.
+Provided that the indicators of the listed characteristics are sufficient, the formation of appropriate skills and abilities begins, the vital significance of which for a person is very great.
+They facilitate his mental and physical efforts in various types of activities, introducing into them a certain element of rationality, rhythm and stability, creating conditions for consistent creativity.

-Skill - This automated (brought to automatism) action performed under the general control and assessment of consciousness (accompanied by consciousness).
-In the process of its formation, three main stages are distinguished: analytical (isolating and selecting individual elements of the action), synthetic (combining individual elements in one action) and automation (multiple repetition of the action in order to give it the necessary speed and quality, as well as relieve the tension of consciousness).
+Skill - This automated (brought to automation) action performed under the general control and evaluation of consciousness (accompanied by consciousness).
+In the process of its formation, three main stages are distinguished: analytical (isolating and selecting individual elements of an action), synthetic (combining individual elements in one action) and automation (multiple repetition of an action in order to give it the necessary speed and quality, as well as relieve stress of consciousness).

-The most important conditions that ensure the success of the formation of a skill include the number of actions performed, their pace, division in time, and knowledge of its normative indicators (qualitative, quantitative, temporal).
+The most important conditions that ensure the success of developing a skill include the number of actions performed, their pace, division in time and knowledge of its normative indicators (qualitative, quantitative, temporal).

-Skill , unlike skill, is a complex mental education that allows you to perform complex actions under special control of consciousness .
-In this case, the consciousness does not accompany (controls and evaluates), but precedes (plans) the implementation of the forthcoming one or another action.
+Skill , in contrast to skill, is comprehensive mental education that allows you to perform complex actions under special control consciousness .
+In this case, consciousness does not accompany (control and evaluate), but precedes (plans) the execution of an upcoming action.

-An analysis of the essential definition of skill and ability suggests that both of them are realized in human activity.
-However, if in a habit an action is first performed, the quality of which is subsequently controlled by consciousness, then in skill, the action is first planned with the help of consciousness, then performed, and only after that is evaluated.
+Analysis of the essential definition of skill and ability suggests that both of them are realized in human activity.
+However, if in a skill an action is first performed, the quality of which is subsequently controlled by consciousness, then in a skill the action is first planned with the help of consciousness, then performed and only after that evaluated.

-As in the formation of knowledge, in the process of forming skills and abilities as physiological basis the phenomenon of establishing temporary connections between the nerve cells of the cerebral cortex is used.
-However, only those of them that control the motor activity of the human body participate in this process.
+As in the formation of knowledge, in the process of developing skills and abilities as physiological basis The phenomenon of establishing temporary connections between nerve cells of the cerebral cortex is used.
+However, only those that control the motor activity of the human body participate in this process.

-Depending on the stage of formation and the level of formation, four type of skills and abilities, which, in accordance with the psychophysiological logic of their formation, can be represented as follows: initial skills, simple skills, complex skills and complex skills.
+Depending on the stage of formation and level of formation, there are four type of skills and abilities, which, in accordance with the psychophysiological logic of their formation, can be presented in the following form: initial skills, simple skills, complex skills and complex skills.

-Starting Skills represent the primary independent application of knowledge in practice.
+Initial skills represent the primary independent application of knowledge in practical activities.
 This is the first step from existing knowledge to practical human activity.
 Their formation is based on information about the algorithm (sequence and nature) of performing a specific action.
-In this case, consciousness plans (aheads) human activity.
+In this case, consciousness plans (anticipates) human activity.

-The formation of a simple skill is based on the establishment and consolidation of conditioned reflex connections in the cerebral cortex, which leads to the exact localization of the focus of excitation in certain nerve structures.
-Differentiated inhibition concentrates the process of excitation to the limit, as a result of which systems of conditioned reflex connections are formed, which reduces the reaction time.
+The formation of a simple skill is based on the establishment and consolidation of conditioned reflex connections in the cerebral cortex, which leads to the precise localization of the source of excitation in certain nervous structures.
+Differentiated inhibition concentrates the excitation process to the limit, resulting in the formation of systems of conditioned reflex connections, which reduces reaction time.
 This is due to the fact that unnecessary movements disappear, and the tension of consciousness passes, as it were, into the background of activity and only realizes its controlling function.

-In turn, simple skills are divided into several subspecies: motor (formed on the basis of the work of motor analyzers), sensory (use the capabilities of the functioning of sensory analyzers), mental (implemented in human mental activity) and mixed (based on previously formed motor, sensory and mental skills of activity).
+In turn, simple skills are divided into several subtypes: motor (formed on the basis of the work of motor analyzers), sensory (use the functionality of sensory analyzers), mental (realized in human mental activity) and mixed (based on previously formed motor, sensory and mental skills of activity).

-With false skills are characterized as a learned complex automated action that is performed accurately, easily and quickly with little effort of consciousness and ensures sufficient efficiency of human activity.
-They usually include several simple skills combined in one activity.
-The combination of several simple skills in one complex one allows a person to free his consciousness to solve other more important tasks of his activity.
+WITH false skills are characterized as a learned complex automated action, performed accurately, easily and quickly with little effort of consciousness and ensuring sufficient efficiency of human activity.
+They usually include several simple skills combined into one activity.
+Combining several simple skills into one complex one allows a person to free up his consciousness to solve other more important tasks of his activity.

-With false skills domestic psychology are interpreted as a complex action performed in any conditions of activity under special control (planning and evaluation of the result) of consciousness.
-They signify the ability of a person to creatively apply the formed skills in the continuously changing conditions of practical activity, achieved in the process of learning.
-In this case, they are a kind of foundation on which the professional skills of people are based, allowing them to thoroughly master a particular type of activity, constantly increase their knowledge, form new and improve existing skills.
+WITH false skills domestic psychology are interpreted as a complex action performed in any conditions of activity under special control (planning and evaluation of the result) of consciousness.
+They mark the ability of a person, achieved in the learning process, to creatively apply the acquired skills in the continuously changing conditions of practical activity.
+In this case, they are a kind of foundation on which professional skill of people, allowing them to thoroughly master a specific type of activity, constantly increase their knowledge, form new ones and improve existing skills.

-Skills and abilities acquired by a person have an impact on the formation of new ones, which can be both positive and negative.
-In the first case, this phenomenon is denoted by the concept of “transfer”, the essence of which is that the existing skills facilitate the formation of other skills similar to them (coincident in structure).
-In the second case, called interference, the existing skill makes it difficult to form a new one, which includes actions that are either opposite in structure to those previously learned, or contain new techniques that make it difficult to master the correct technique for its implementation.
+The skills and abilities acquired by a person have an impact on the formation of new ones, which can be both positive and negative.
+In the first case, this phenomenon is denoted by the concept of “transfer,” the essence of which is that existing skills facilitate the formation of other skills similar to them (coinciding in structure).
+In the second case, called interference, an existing skill makes it difficult to form a new one, which includes actions that are either opposite in structure to those previously learned, or contains new techniques that make it difficult to learn the correct technique for performing it.

-To preserve the formed skills and abilities, they should be systematically implemented.
-Otherwise, their deautomatization occurs - a decrease in the effectiveness of previously developed mechanisms of action as a result of a weakening of conditioned reflex connections in the cerebral cortex.
-In this case, the actions become slower and less precise, their coordination is upset, they begin to be performed uncertainly, require the tension of mental efforts and an increase in the level of conscious control over them.
+To preserve the developed skills and abilities, they should be systematically implemented.
+Otherwise, their deautomatization occurs - a decrease in the effectiveness of previously developed mechanisms of action as a result of the weakening of conditioned reflex connections in the cerebral cortex.
+In this case, actions become slower and less accurate, their coordination is disrupted, they begin to be performed uncertainly, and require intense mental effort and an increase in the level of conscious control over them.
 At the same time, it has been experimentally proven that the restoration of previously formed skills and abilities occurs much faster than their initial formation.

-The quality of the state of the considered mental formations and their level are determined by three characteristics of skills and abilities:
+The quality of the state of the mental formations under consideration and their level are determined by three characteristics of skills and abilities:

-flexibility - the ability of the individual to use skills and abilities in various activities;
+flexibility - the ability of an individual to use skills and abilities in various types of activities;

 strength - the degree of stability of skills and abilities when exposed to negative factors;